dnv-opensource/maritime-schema/README.md

 #### Creating a Ship

-Let's start by creating a ship.
 Let's start by defining static information relating to a ship - information which will not change during the scenario.
 This includes things such as length, the ship type, name, and MMSI and IMO numbers.
 We will define static information using the `ShipStatic` class.

 -   Each ship must have a unique `id`, in the form of a UUID.
 For this, the `uuid` module from the standard library can be used.
 -   The `GeneralShipType` class lists several general ship types, similar to those found in AIS.